medibilbaosalud/oneline/README.md

 NEXTAUTH_URL=http://localhost:3000 npm run test:auth-health
 ```

-The command calls `/api/auth/health` and prints the diagnostic JSON so you can confirm all required environment variables are present.
+The command calls `/api/auth/health` and prints the diagnostic JSON so you can confirm all required environment variables are present (the script tolerates non-200 responses so you can review the payload).

 ## Deployment notes